Project Downloads

 You may download Apache Harmony builds from our main distribution site or from a closer mirror site.
 You must verify the integrity of the downloaded files using the signatures below which always come from our main distribution site.

-Based on your location, we have selected http://www.alliedquotes.com/mirrors/apache as your best mirror site.
+Based on your location, we have selected https://dlcdn.apache.org/ as your best mirror site.
 If you encounter a problem with this mirror, please select another download site from the following list:

 Other mirrors:

 The following current and recommended builds are available on our main distribution site and its mirrors.
-Older builds are available on the archive site.

 Releases